IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Carl_Sagan" target="_blank">Carl Sagan</a>

+>“Science flies you to the moon.
+Religion flies you into buildings.”

+― <a href="https://en.wikipedia.org/wiki/Victor_J._Stenger" target="_blank">Victor J. Stenger</a>

+>“However statistically improbable the entity you seek to explain by invoking a designer, the designer himself has got to be at least as improbable.
+God is the [Ultimate Boeing 747](https://en.wikipedia.org/wiki/Ultimate_Boeing_747_gambit).”

+― <a href="https://en.wikipedia.org/wiki/Richard_Dawkins" target="_blank">Richard Dawkins</a>

 >“If there is a God, atheism must strike Him as less of an insult than religion.”

 ― <a href="https://en.wikipedia.org/wiki/Edmond_de_Goncourt" target="_blank">Edmond de Goncourt</a>